threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 2. [Set up a Sollar Wallet (Testnet)](sollar_wallet.md)

 > _Please note that FreeTFT is only used for testnet, does not hold any commercial value and is not meant to be used for a trading cryptocurrency._

-### Buy TFT and TFTA

-Other than FreeTFT, There are multiple options available to get yourself TFT and TFTA, please head to the [Tokens](tokens.md) section to  learn more about the tokens.
-Follow this [get tokens tutorial](getting_started_get_tft.md) to get yourself some TFTs and store them into your wallet within the **3Bot Connect** app.

-!!!include:tft_not_speculative_note

 ## Deploy a network through the Marketplace